alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 It starts advertising BusNode names again when the current number of thin app connections goes below the 'number of untrusted connections' limit.

-The following figure shows the message flow for the AJTCL discovering and connecting with the AllJoyn router.

-![thin-app-discovering-connecting-to-router][thin-app-discovering-connecting-to-router]

-Figure: Thin app discovering and connecting to the AllJoyn router

-The connection process is split into the following phases:
+The connection process between the AJTCL and the AllJoyn router is split into the following phases:

 * Discovery phase: The AJTCL discovers an AllJoyn router on the AllJoyn proximal network via the BusNode name-based discovery mechanism.
+The overall discovery timeout is specified by the thin app in the `FindBusAndConnect()` API call.
+Starting from 14.12 release, the AJTCL supports mDNS-based discovery along with legacy discovery for discovering AllJoyn routers.
+Logic for this phase is captured below for pre-14.12 TCL and 14.12 TCL.
   The AJTCL sends out a WHO-HAS message for the BusNode well-known name following a backoff schedule.
 The IS-AT message is sent over unicast to the AJTCL by the AllJoyn router advertising that BusNode name.
-* Connection phase: The AJTCL establishes a TCP connection with the AllJoyn router based on the connection details received in the IS-AT message.
+* Connection phase: The AJTCL establishes a TCP connection with the AllJoyn router based on the connection details received in the response message.
 * Authentication phase: SASL anonymous authentication is used by the AJTCL to authenticate and start using services of the AllJoyn router.

+As part of the connection establishment, the AJTCL also exchanges the AllJoyn protocol version (AJPV) with the AllJoyn router.
+If the AllJoyn router supports a lower AllJoyn protocol version than the minimum AJPV the thin app requires, the connection process fails.
+This failure or an authentication failure will result in the routing node being added to the blacklist, described in [AllJoyn router blacklisting][alljoyn-router-blacklisting].
-The AJTCL also exchanges the AllJoyn protocol version with the AllJoyn router.
-If the AllJoyn router supports an older AllJoyn protocol version, the connection process fails.
-For the first-time connecting with any AllJoyn router, this process also generates a local GUID for the AJTCL and sends to the AllJoyn router.
+For the first-time connecting with any AllJoyn router, this connection establishment process also generates a local GUID for the AJTCL and sends it to the AllJoyn router.

+### Router discovery pre-4.12 release

+The following figure shows the message flow for the pre-14.12 release for the AJTCL discovering and connecting with the AllJoyn router.

+![ajtcl-router-discovery-connection-pre-1412][ajtcl-router-discovery-connection-pre-1412]

+Figure: AJTCL router discovery and connection (pre-14.12 release)

+The AJTCL sends out a WHO-HAS message for the BusNode well-known name following the message schedule as described in [WHO-HAS message schedule (pre-14.12 release)][who-has-message-schedule-pre-1412-release].
+The response IS-AT message is sent over unicast to the AJTCL by the AllJoyn router advertising that BusNode name.
+Any responses received from the AllJoyn routers on the blacklist are ignored.

+After router discovery, the rest of the AJTCL logic is same as described above in [AJTCL-to-AllJoyn router connection][ajtcl-to-alljoyn-router-connection].

+#### WHO-HAS message schedule (pre-14.12 release)

+Prior to the 14.12 release, the AJTCL supports the following retry schedule for sending WHO-HAS discovery messages:

+1. Send the WHO-HAS message once a second for 10 seconds.
+2. Wait 10 seconds, then send another WHO-HAS message.
+3. Wait 20 seconds, then send another WHO-HAS message.
+4. Wait 40 seconds, then send another; repeat until the overall discovery timeout expires.

+### Router discovery (14.12 release)

+The following figure shows the message flow for the 14.12 release for the AJTCL discovering and connecting with the AllJoyn router.

+![ajtcl-router-discovery-connection-1412][ajtcl-router-discovery-connection-1412]

+Figure: AJTCL router discovery and connection (14.12 release)

+The AJTCL supports both mDNS and legacy discovery mechanism.
+If the AJTCL minimum AJPV is lower than "10", the AJTCL can connect to routers prior to the 14.06 release.
+In this case, the TCL generates and sends out both WHO-HAS and mDNS query messages for the BusName prefix.
+The schedule for sending these messages is described in [Discovery message schedule (14.12 release)][discovery-message-schedule-1412-release].

+The response message (either an mDNS response or IS-AT message) is sent over unicast to the AJTCL by the AllJoyn router advertising that BusNode name.
+The mDNS responses may include a key-value pair (the key is 'ajpv') indicating the protocol version of the transmitting AllJoyn router (this was added in 14.12 release).
+The value of ajpv is used to ignore the response message if the version is less than the minimum required by the thin app.
+If both IS-AT and mDNS responses are received by AJTCL at the same time, the mDNS response is processed first.
+Responses received from the AllJoyn routers on the blacklist are ignored.

+After router discovery, rest of the AJTCL logic is same as described above in [AJTCL-to-AllJoyn router connection][ajtcl-to-alljoyn-router-connection].

+#### Discovery message schedule (14.12 release)

+The AJTCL supports a retry schedule for sending discovery messages.
+It will also selectively send WHO-HAS messages depending on the minimum protocol version the thin app requests; if the minimum version is less than 10 it will send both an mDNS query and a WHO-HAS message.
+The retry schedule applies to both types of discovery messages and is as follows:

+1. Send a burst of three discovery message(s) and pause 1.1 seconds.
+Repeat 10 times.
+2. Wait 10.1 seconds, then send another burst of three messages.
+3. Wait 20.1 seconds, then send another burst of three messages.
+4. Wait 40.1 seconds, then send another burst of three messages.
+Repeat until the overall discovery timeout expires.

+The addition of the 100 msec on the wait intervals ensures that all possible 100ms slots are covered as quickly as possible.
+This increases the likelihood of successful receipt of multicast packets over Wi-Fi.

+### AllJoyn router blacklisting

+The AJTCL connects to the first AllJoyn router if finds that appears to be compatible.
+In order to track routers with which it is not compatible (as determined during connection establishment), a blacklist has been implemented to avoid reconnecting to those routers, that is, the blacklist ensures discovery responses for routers on the blacklist are ignored.

+The explicit criteria for adding a router to the blacklist is a connection failure either because authentication does not complete successfully, or because the protocol version of the router does not meet the minimum required by the thin app.
+The default size of the blacklist is 16 entries; the addition of a 17th router will over-write the first in the list (i.e., the list is actually a circular buffer).
+The blacklist only persists until the thin app is restarted.

 ### AJTCL and AllJoyn router compatibility